 All the important bits in one place for journalists, book bloggers and reviewers.

 As a teen, Tara K. Ross discovered how well-written prose can change the trajectory of a person's life.
 Case in point: her life.
 She now passes along this wisdom through her work as a school speech-language pathologist and mentor.
 She is also blessed with a ridiculously supportive family that grants her time to create stories that tackle the interplay of faith, family, and mental health.
 FADE TO WHITE is her debut novel (IlluminateYA, May 2020).

 When Tara is not writing or reading, you can find her rock climbing the Ontario escarpment, interviewing authors on The Hope Prose Podcast, or blogging at www.hopeprose.com.

 BACK COVER BIO:

-Tara K. Ross lives with her husband, two daughters, and rescued fur-baby in the artisanal town of Eden Mills, Ontario.
+Tara K. Ross lives with her husband, two daughters, and rescued fur-babies in the artisanal town of Eden Mills, Ontario.
 She works as a school speech-language pathologist and mentors new and emerging creatives.
 When Tara is not writing or reading, you can find her rock climbing the Ontario escarpment, interviewing authors for The Hope Prose Podcast, or blogging at www.tarakross.com.

 FADE TO WHITE is her debut novel.

 MAGAZINE BIO's (50 words or less):

 Tara K Ross is a mentor, podcaster, and author of FADE TO WHITE.
-When she’s not adulting, she climbs the Ontario escarpment and blogs about the interplay of faith and mental health at www.hopeprose.com.
+When she’s not adulting, she climbs the Ontario escarpment and blogs about the interplay of faith, family, and mental health at www.hopeprose.com.

 Instagram: @ tara.k.ross : https://www.instagram.com/tara.k.ross/